GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
+> ### Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things.
+What I do takes long hours of studying and uninterruptible concentration.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts